Skip to main content

 Go to Project settings → Design systems.
 The tab shows the connected design system (if any) and lets you browse available ones to connect.

 Yes.
-Every publish bumps the version.
-Connected projects record the version they were last attached at, and an Update available prompt appears in the chat whenever a newer version is published.
+Every release bumps the version.
+Connected projects record the version they were last attached at, and an Update available prompt appears in the chat whenever a newer version is released.

-An unpublished design system exists as a project but has not been published yet, so it has no schema or rendered documentation.
-You cannot use an unpublished design system as the basis for a new project.
-Publish it first.
-Once published, the design system gets a version number and becomes selectable in the design system picker.
+A draft design system exists as a project but has not been released yet, so it has no schema or rendered documentation.
+You cannot use a draft design system as the basis for a new project.
+Release it first.
+Once released, the design system gets a version number and becomes selectable in the design system picker.

 Not yet.
 Detaching a connected design system from project settings isn’t supported in this release.
 Pick the design system you want before connecting.